ai-serenity-heart-drive/Ai-Serenity-Heart-Drive/README.md

 Overview

-The Serenity Space Drive is a concept in development, inspired by unique shapes and balanced motion.
+The Serenity Heart Drive is a concept in development, inspired by unique shapes and balanced motion.

 It’s a personal project meant to spark curiosity and inspire future possibilities in space exploration.